Continuous Home Insurance Coverage: Why It Matters for Your Rates

 1. Shop and compare before your current policy expires Get quotes from multiple insurers at least 30 days before renewal.
 This gives you time to evaluate options without pressure.
 Review our guide to switching home insurance companies for a full breakdown of the process.

-2. Set your new policy's start date to overlap Coordinate with the new insurer to set a start date that begins on or just before your old policy ends — ideally the same day or with a 1–2 day overlap.
+2. Set your new policy's start date to overlap Coordinate with the new insurer to set a start date that begins on or just before your old policy ends, ideally the same day or with a 1 to 2 day overlap.

 3. Confirm the new policy is active in writing Obtain your declarations page before doing anything else.
-This is your proof of coverage.
+This document is your official proof of home insurance coverage.

 4. Cancel your old policy only after activation Contact your current insurer to set a firm cancellation date after your new coverage is confirmed.
 Request a refund for any unused premium and get cancellation confirmation in writing.

-5. Notify your mortgage lender If your premiums are paid through escrow, your lender must be notified of the switch to update your escrow account and avoid force-placed insurance.
+5. Notify your mortgage lender If your premiums are paid through escrow, your lender must be notified of the switch to update your escrow account and avoid force-placed insurance under CFPB rule 12 CFR §1024.37.

 Pincher's Pro Tip